Physics Tournament Lab

 Prerequisites

-Open to high school and home school students.
+Open to high school, middle school, and home school students.

 - One year of honors-level physics (or equivalent) - taken or in progress